opensource-observer/oso/docs/blog/2024-01-19-what-builders-can-learn-from-retropgf3/index.md

 If you’re interested in working on this problem directly or helping shape the research dialogue around measuring open source impact, please reach out.

 You can explore and fork my analysis [here](https://github.com/opensource-observer/insights/tree/main/community/datasets/retropgf3_results).

-I don’t think the finding that superficial metrics like downloads and stars changes the incentive landscape too much ... yet.
-OSS projects have always been looking at and reporting these indicators.